luc-tielen/Timing/README.md

 ```

 The time macro is a very simple macro which wraps the block of code with a
 timing function.
-It executes the code only, meaning the measurements might
+It executes the code only once, meaning the measurements might
-differ slightly each execution.
+differ slightly each execution due to garbage collection etc..

 If more precision is needed, consider using the
 time_avg macro.
 This macro will execute the block of code X amount of